farisachugthai/utilities/README.rst

 .. title:: utilities

-This repository houses a number of functional scripts I utilize to administer multiple workstations.
+This repository houses a number of functional scripts that can be utilized to administer multiple workstations.